lliendo/Radar/docs/checks-development.rst

             "details": "Load average is : 4.21 2.10 1.00"
         }

-    Details will be stored (along of course with status and data) in the respective check on the server side, and all your plugins will have visibility on these fields.
-So now, let's assume that your check also returns data to be processed by any of the plugins on the server side, now your JSON might look something like :
+    Details will be stored (along with status and data) in their respective checks on the server side, and all your plugins will have visibility on these fields.
+Now, let's assume that your check also returns data to be processed by any of the plugins on the server side, so your JSON might look something like this :

     .. code-block:: javascript